-We expect to use substantially all of the net proceeds of this offering to repay outstanding borrowings under the PF Loan Agreement portion of our Existing Credit Facility.
-Bank of America, N.A., an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated, is the lender under our Existing Credit Facility and Bank of America, N.A. will receive substantially all of the proceeds from this offering in connection with the repayment of the PF Loan Agreement.
+We expect to use the majority of the net proceeds of this offering to repay outstanding borrowings under the PF Loan Agreement portion of our Existing Credit Facility.
+Bank of America, N.A., an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated, is the lender under our Existing Credit Facility and Bank of America, N.A. will receive the majority of the proceeds from this offering in connection with the repayment of the PF Loan Agreement.
 See "Use of Proceeds."